zukunft/zukunft.com/docs/llm/state-and-messages.md

 - **Allowed globals inside functions**: the fixed globals above may be used, because tests initialise the same globals at start-up, making behaviour reproducible without parameter injection.
+- **Never pass an allowed global as a parameter**: since the fixed globals are reachable via `global $x` everywhere (and tests initialise them), a function that needs `$sys`/`$db_con`/`$cac`/… declares `global $sys;` in its body — it must not accept the global as a function parameter.
+Threading an allowed global through signatures is redundant indirection that forces every caller to re-supply what is already globally available.
 - **No other hidden globals**: any global not in the list above is passed as an explicit parameter.